logzio/logz-docs/_source/logzio_collections/_prometheus-sources/dotnet-custom.md

 * [Meter](https://www.app-metrics.io/getting-started/metric-types/meters/)
 * [Timer](https://www.app-metrics.io/getting-started/metric-types/timers/)

 You must have at least one of the above metrics in your code to use the Logzio.App.Metrics.
-For example, to add a counter metric to your code, copy and paste the following code block into the same function of the code as the MetricsBuilder and Scheduler:
+For example, to add a counter metric to your code, copy and paste the following code block into the same function of the code as the MetricsBuilder and Scheduler.

 ```csharp
 var counter = new CounterOptions {Name = "my_counter", Tags = new MetricTags("test", "my_test")};
 metrics.Measure.Counter.Increment(counter);
 ```

-In the above example, the metric has a name ("my_counter"), a tag key ("test") and a tag value ("my_test").
-These parameters are used to query data from this metric in your Logz.io dashboard.
+In the example above, the metric has a name ("my_counter"), a tag key ("test") and a tag value ("my_test"): These parameters are used to query data from this metric in your Logz.io dashboard.

 ###### Apdex